Pseudoephedrine Abuse treatment center

 2. Repairing: Laying the Foundation for Sustained Recovery

 For sustained mental recovery, former addicts at this stage of recovery should make a list of who they’ve wronged.
 They must also develop the willingness to apologize to these people whenever the time is right.
 It’s important to distinguish when it’s helpful rather than hurtful to open old wounds.
-This is where sharing some of your concerns with recovered addicts is helpful, and 12 Keys pseudoephedrine abuse treatment center has many former addicts on staff who are willing and able to provide guidance.
+This is where sharing some of your concerns with recovered addicts is helpful, and our treatment center has many former addicts on staff who are willing and able to provide guidance.

 3. Learning: Recognizing the Wrongs of Addictive Behavior